 She is also qualified as a naturopath, herbalist, clinical hypnotherapist, yoga and meditation teacher.

 Petrea is at the forefront of wellness education, resilience training, healing and peace of mind.

-Kay is a registered psychotherapist and supervisor with over 30 years experience working with individuals, couples, groups and organisations in the healthcare setting.
+Supervisor with over 30 years experience working with individuals, couples, groups and organisations in the healthcare setting.

 Co-Author of the book 'Doorways into Dying: Innovative Teachings for End of Life'.

 Kay is very involved with Compassionate Communities Rotorua - Te Atawhai Aroha.